Textual Membership Queries

 \subsubsection{Query Synthesis using Search Algorithms}

-The stochastic synthesis algorithm can be improved by treating the instance space as a search space and actively seeking the more informative instances to generate.
-Let us define the instance search space as follows: The state space is any member of the instance space, Initial states can be any member of the instance space.
-Actions are the modification operators explained in \ref{s_ssec:mod_ops} and the heuristic value is the score given by the instance evaluation function, as discussed in \ref{s_ssec:inst_eval_funs}.
-A search algorithm that applies modification operators with the goal of maximizing some heuristic value is more likely than the stochastic synthesis algorithm to generate instances with a high evaluation score.
-It is also difficult, using stochastic synthesis to apply many modification operators to a single instance.
-As search algorithms apply operators one after the other, we expect that using them will solve this problem as well.
+The stochastic synthesis algorithm can be improved by treating the instance space as a search space and actively seeking more informative instances to generate.
+We define the instance search space as follows: The state space is the instance space, the actions are the modification operators and the heuristic value is given by an evaluation function.

-Our search-based algorithm is listed in Algorithm \ref{alg:search_pool_gen_alg}.
-Similarly to the stochastic synthesis algorithm, the search-based algorithm maintains a set of instances $\Omega$.
-We initialize $\Omega$ with the core set, and in each step we randomly choose an instance from $\Omega$ and run a search algorithm, such as beam search \cite{Russell2009} or hill climbing \cite{Russell2009}, with the chosen instance as the initial state.
-The resulting new instance is added to $\Omega$.
-At the end of the algorithm we return the new instances in $\Omega$ generated by the algorithm as the MQs.
-As we can see, the search-based algorithm can work with any local search algorithm, and with any active-learning evaluation function.